-- Normally, the time constant 'RC' is much greater than the half supply period (10ms for 50Hz source), so the fall in the load voltage is not great. - Period 'A' is between $\omega t = \theta_1$ , where conduction starts, and $\omega t = \theta_2$ , where the conduction ceases. $\theta_1$ may be about 30° preceding the peak of the sine wave, and $\theta_2$ is a few degrees past the peak of the sine wave.
+- In period 'A', of the waveforms of the Figure below, two diodes are conducting and the load voltage follows the supply voltage; the capacitor charges. - In period 'B', the diodes do not conduct and the load current is supplied from the capacitor. - Normally, the time constant 'RC' is much greater than the half supply period (10ms for 50Hz source), so the fall in the load voltage is not great. - ightharpoonup Period 'A' is between $\omega t = heta_1$, where conduction starts, and $\omega t = heta_2$, where the conduction ceases. θ_1 may be about 30° preceding the peak of the sine wave, and θ_2 is a few degrees past the peak of the sine wave.